A note on the amplitude modulation phenomenon in non-canonical wall-bounded flows: Abstract

 \section{Abstract}

 The amplitude modulation phenomena, defined originally by Mathis \emph{et al.} ({J.\ Fluid Mech.}, \textbf{628}, 311-337; 2009), corresponds to a unique non-linear interaction between Reynolds number ($\re$) dependent large-scale motions and $\re$-invariant inner-scale motions observed in canonical wall-bounded flows.
-While similar non-linear interactions can be observed in non-canonical wall-bounded flows, linking them to amplitude modulation is questionable due to the fact that each non-canonical effect is associated with distinct variations in the energies of both the large and inner scaled motions.
-This study investigates non-linear triadic interactions as a function of various non-canonical effects by analyzing published hot-wire datasets acquired in the large Melbourne wind tunnel.
-It is found that triadic interactions, across the entire turbulence scale hierarchy, become statistically significant with increasing intensity of non-canonical effects such as rough walls, pressure gradients, and spanwise or wall-normal forcing.
+While similar non-linear interactions \rev{have been quantified previously} in non-canonical wall-bounded flows, linking them \rev{solely} to amplitude modulation is questionable due to the fact that each non-canonical effect is associated with distinct variations in the energies of both the large and inner scaled motions.
+This study \rev{revisits analysis of} non-linear triadic interactions, \rev{with consideration to various non-canonical effects,} by analyzing published hot-wire datasets acquired in the large Melbourne wind tunnel.
+It is found that triadic interactions, across the entire turbulence scale hierarchy, \rev{may} become statistically significant with increasing intensity of non-canonical effects such as wall roughness, pressure gradients, and spanwise or wall-normal forcing \rahul{(when compared relative to their respective canonical baseline cases at matched $\re$)}.
 This stands in contrast to previous observations made in canonical flows, where only the interaction between inner scales and inertia-dominated large scales was considered dynamically significant for increasing $\re$.
-The implications of these findings are discussed for near-wall flow prediction models in non-canonical flows, which must take into account all coexisting non-linear triadic interactions in wall-bounded flows.
+The implications of these findings are discussed for near-wall flow prediction models in non-canonical flows, which \rev{should take into account \emph{all} non-linear interactions coexisting in wall-bounded flows}.